Everest Rapid Expedition

 • Emergency Helicopter rescue arrangements

-• Free café and bakery inside big relax dome tent
+• Free cafĂ© and bakery inside a big relaxed dome tent

 • Free Internet Service at Base Camp